Series Voltage Regulators

 In Fig. 2.2.6 the zener diode DZ2 has a breakdown voltage slightly less than the maximum allowed value for VOUT.
 The remainder of VOUT is developed across R6, VR2 and R7.

 VR2 is a potentiometer, so that a voltage may be taken from the resistor network to correctly bias the diode D1.
-This diode has its cathode held at 0V by R8, and VR2 is adjusted so that D3 is just out of conduction, i.e. with about 0.5V on its anode.
+This diode has its cathode held at 0V by R8, and VR2 is adjusted so that D1 is just out of conduction, i.e. its anode voltage is about 0.5V higher than its cathode voltage.

 Now, if VOUT increases, the voltage across R6, VR2 and R7 will rise by the same amount, as the voltage across DZ2 will remain the same.
-Therefore there will be a substantial rise in the voltage at R7 slider, and at D1 anode.
-This will cause D1 to conduct, supplying a pulse of current to the gate of thyristor Th1, causing it to "fire" and conduct heavily until VOUT falls to practically 0v.
+Therefore there will be a substantial rise in the voltage at R7 slider, which will cause D1 to conduct, supplying a pulse of current to the gate of thyristor Th1, causing it to "fire" and conduct heavily until VOUT falls to practically 0v.
 R9 is included to limit the resulting current flow through the thyristor to a safe level.

-The large current that flows as Th1 fires will cause the current limiter circuit to come into operation as previously described.
-This will safely shut down the supply until the over current caused by Th1 has disappeared, which will of course happen as soon as VOUT reaches 0V, but should the over voltage still be present when Th1 switches off and VOUT rises again, the circuit will re-trigger.
+The large current that flows as Th1 fires will now cause the current limiter circuit to come into operation as previously described.
+This will safely shut down the supply until the over current caused by Th1 has disappeared, which will of course happen as soon as VOUT reaches 0V, but should the over voltage still be present when Th1 switches off and VOUT rises again, the circuit will re-trigger, causing the voltage across the load to repeatedly alternate between its normal value and zero; a harmless but clear symptom of an over voltage problem.